 How to connect with LOCATE: Child Care

-You can use LOCATE services by:
+Use LOCATE services by:

 • Searching for a provider through LOCATE: Child Care

-• Calling 1-877-261-0060 Monday through Friday between 8:30 a.m. and 4 p.m. to talk with a Family Resource Specialist about child care servcies and the child care scholarship.
-If you have a special needs child, call 1-800-999-0120.
+• Calling 1-877-261-0060 Monday through Friday between 8:30 a.m. and 4 p.m. to talk with a Family Resource Specialist about child care services and the child care scholarship.
+For children with special needs child, call 1-800-999-0120.

-• Completing an online intake form and a LOCATE: Child Care referral specialist will call you back within three business days.
+• Completing an online intake form and a LOCATE: Child Care referral specialist will call back within three business days.

 A child care scholarship may also be available to help offset costs.